How to Cut Sheet Metal for Welding Auto Body Panels

 What Are Common Sheet Metal Cutting Mistakes?

-How to Prep Metal Before Welding?
+How Do You Prep Metal Before Welding?

 Conclusion